-However, there's one fighter who seemed to arrive as a ready-made folk hero, a 6'9" travelling boy with a face like an extra from The Departed, fists that could knock through a load-bearing wall and a name that doesn't seem real: Tyson.
+However, there's one fighter who seemed to arrive as a ready-made folk hero, a six-foot-nine traveling boy with a face like an extra from The Departed, fists that could knock through a load-bearing wall and a name that doesn't seem real: Tyson.
 Fury.

-I'd come to the outskirts of Bolton, where a media event would be taking place in the days leading up to Fury's next fight – the winner of which would be named the mandatory challenger for the world heavyweight title.
+I'd come to the outskirts of Bolton, where a media event would be taking place in the days leading up to Fury's next fight—the winner of which would be named the mandatory challenger for the world heavyweight title.
 Tyson was coming off the back of a tough (but still undefeated) 18 months; at the end of 2013 he briefly retired, incensed that David Haye had pulled out of their scheduled fight for a second time.
-Fury claimed that the cancelled fight left him broke and that Haye's "arse was flapping in his trousers", while Haye blamed injury.
-Whatever the reason, it left a bitter taste in the young contender's mouth.
+Fury claimed that the cancelled fight left him broke and that Haye's "arse was flapping in his trousers," while Haye blamed injury.
+Whatever the reason, it left a bitter taste in both Fury's mouth.

 But a few fights later (including a hard-fought second win against Derek Chisora), and Fury is only one match away from a world title shot against either Klitschko or Deontay Wilder, the young American with nearly as many knockouts as professional fights (Fury calls him "big bollocks" and claims he can't wait to fight him).

-It seems that for all the ridicule and abuse levelled at him over his career, the boy from Wythenshawe had more than risen to every challenge.
-That he was now standing, if not quite on the threshold of greatness, then at least on its door mat, wiping his boots.
+It seems that for all the ridicule and abuse leveled at him over his career, the boy from Wythenshawe had more than risen to every challenge.
+That he was now standing, if not quite on the threshold of greatness, then at least on its doormat, wiping his boots.

-Many boxing heads will tell you that Fury is the man Klitschko least wants to face for his title defence; he's just too up for it, they say – too unpredictable, too hungry, perhaps.
+Many boxing heads will tell you that Fury is the man Klitschko least wants to face for his title defense; he's just too up for it, they say—too unpredictable, too hungry, perhaps.
 Suburban Bolton might not be the most glamorous training spot on earth, but it's not going to strip him of any of the raw power and thirst for victory that keeps him winning.

 And if training for a title shot in a converted pub doesn't seem quintessentially Tyson Fury enough, the gym is directly opposite a pasty shop and flanked by a pizza/kebab emporium and a still-functioning pub.
-For somebody who's been criticised for his weight throughout his career – as well as admitting to having more than a little penchant for the sauce – Fury isn't exactly distancing himself from his demons.
+For somebody who's been criticized for his weight throughout his career—as well as admitting to having more than a little penchant for the sauce—Fury isn't exactly distancing himself from his demons.